JoshuaSoileau/Resurrection/src/content/pages/childrens-ministry.md

 title: Childrens ministry
 slug: childrens-ministry
 sections:
-  - button_url: ''
+  - button_url: ""
-    left_text: ''
+    left_text: ""
     opacity: 0.5
     image_url: img/IMG_5594.JPG
     right_url: /donate
-    text: ''
+    text: ""
-    right_text: ''
+    right_text: ""
     headline: Children's Ministry
     overlay_color: Charcoal
     left_url: /new-here
-    button_text: ''
+    button_text: ""
     type: Hero1
     logo_url: img/z-logo-white-no-border.png
   - hide: false
     alignment: center
     markdown_content: >-
-      # but Jesus said, “Let the little children come to me and do not hinder
+      # Jesus said, “Let the little children come to me and do not hinder them,
-      them, for to such belongs the kingdom of heaven.”
+      for to such belongs the Kingdom of Heaven.”

       ﻿*\- Matthew 19:14*
     opacity: 0.7
-    image_url: ''
+    image_url: ""
     include_line: true
     overlay_color: Gray
-    anchor: ''
+    anchor: ""
     type: TextCenteredPlusLine1
   - type: ImageInThreeColumnsWithSpace
     hide: false
     items:
       - image_url: img/IMG_8745.jpeg
-        text: ''
+        text: ""
       - image_url: img/76E4DC3C-01CA-4D06-B48C-8AC0C054E0D2_1_105_c.jpeg
-        text: ''
+        text: ""
       - image_url: img/IMG_8742.jpeg
-        text: ''
+        text: ""
   - type: ImagePlusTextStylized
     hide: false
-    anchor: ''
+    anchor: ""
     alignment: Image on left
     markdown_content: >-
-      # C﻿hildren's church
+      # C﻿hildren's Church

       We are blessed with a diverse congregation of folks from every phase of life, but we are particularly thankful to count multiple young families among our flock.

       As of Fall 2022, children & upcoming young adults account for nearly 1/3 of our congregation!
 And we take seriously the call of God to raise them in truth.
-    image_url: img/z-IMG_8488.PNG
-    max_content: false
-    background_color: Gray
-  - type: ImagePlusTextStylized
-    hide: false
-    anchor: ''
-    alignment: Image on right
-    markdown_content: >-

       We offer nursery and children's church where there are age-appropriate lessons and activities for preschool-5th grade.
 This takes place during the scripture reading and sermon.

       The rest of the worship time they spend with us, particularly communion.
 We feel this is a good balance to keep them active and engaged, assisting in their spiritual formation, as well as giving their parents an opportunity to worship.
-    image_url: img/2BF0423E-BFCB-4BE4-8B64-00613BC8E525_1_105_c.jpeg
+    image_url: img/z-IMG_8488.PNG
     max_content: false
     background_color: Gray
   - hide: false
     alignment: center
-    markdown_content: '# O﻿ur curriculum'
+    markdown_content: "# O﻿ur Curriculum"
     opacity: 0.3
     image_url: img/820B659C-FC04-4F74-B92E-82A8DDE99856IMG_7227-scaled.jpeg
     include_line: true
     padding: Large
     overlay_color: Charcoal
-    anchor: ''
+    anchor: ""
     type: TextCenteredPlusLine1
   - type: ImagePlusTextStylized
     hide: false
-    anchor: ''
+    anchor: ""
     alignment: Image on left
     markdown_content: >-
       We use [God’s Big Story](https://www.anglicannetwork.ca/gods-big-story)